Matcheryt/CobraBot/README.md

 Before running the bot, **don't forget to change the file botconfig.json accordingly.**
 API Documentation can be found in APIModule.cs file.

+### Database setup
+Database is managed through EF Core, you'll need to create a migration first before being able to use database functionality.
+If you're new to EF Core refer to [this](https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli).

+### Music setup
+If you want CobraBot to play music, you'll need to download and run a **Lavalink Server** on your machine.
+You can get it on [Lavalink repository](https://github.com/Frederikam/Lavalink).
+After that, if you don't change the port on application.yml, the bot should automatically connect to your Lavalink Server.

+## Running the bot

 After cloning/downloading this repo, you can run CobraBot using CLI with the following command:
 ```